 The fluent centre reaches out, like branches from the tree in the breeze, embracing the future.
 Reality is present.
 The present contains the paradox of past and future, in a circle where they are One – the timeless present.

-The Masters in the sufi and other esoteric traditions, sustain this strata of human consciousness, and we as seers can access it, when our focus is raised to that plane.
+The Masters in the sufi and other esoteric traditions, sustain this strata of human consciousness, and we as seers may access it, when our focus is raised to that plane.
 It is a shared plane – an orbital (hierarchic) level, like the electron’s relation by number, to the nucleus.

 We deal with what we carry from the past – our memory and the issues laid down, to re-enact.
 How do we integrate and let go the past?
 By embracing the future in an unlimited way.
-The marrying of our sense of past with our feeling of “future” is an eternal child – the present, the Now.
+The marrying of my sense of past with my feeling of “future” is an eternal child – the present, the Now.
 From this – like a wave travelling concentrically – our past transforms.
 Our idea of the past transforms.

 Our past is nourished on what we feed it, from the future: and thus it transforms.